ppy/osu-wiki/wiki/Contests/en.md

 ### Newspaper Cup

-The Newspaper Cup is a beatmapping contest that is similar to Pending Cup in nature but with a much greater emphasis on novice mappers.
-As with Pending Cup, the contest is also being held yearly by prominent members of the Chinese mapping community and has since been developed from a contest that was particularly intended for Chinese-speaking members of the community to a global-scale contest.
+The *Newspaper Cup* is a beatmapping contest that is similar to the Pending Cup in nature but with a much greater emphasis on novice beatmappers.
+As with Pending Cup, the contest is also being held yearly by prominent members of the Chinese mapping community and has since been developed from a contest that was particularly intended for the Chinese-speaking members of the community to a global-scale contest.

 #### [Newspaper Cup \#1 (2015)](https://osu.ppy.sh/community/forums/topics/272739)